 Near Cordova in Richmond County, North Carolina — The American South (South Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Notable Places • War, US Civil.
+This historical marker is listed in these topic lists: Colonial Era • Notable Places • Settlements & Settlers.

 Location.
-34° 48.51′ N, 79° 53.393′ W. Marker is near Cordova, North Carolina, in Richmond County.
-Marker is on U.S. 1 0.6 miles south of Everetts Mill Road, on the right when traveling north.
-Marker is located 0.2 miles north of the NC/SC state line.
+34° 48.424′ N, 79° 53.368′ W. Marker is near Cordova, North Carolina, in Richmond County.
+Marker is on U.S. 1 0.7 miles south of Everetts Mill Road, on the right when traveling north.
+Marker is located just north of the NC/SC state line.
 Touch for map.
 Marker is in this post office area: Rockingham NC 28379, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-North Carolina/South Carolina (about 500 feet away, measured in a direct line); Pegues Place / Revolutionary Cartel (approx. 0.6 miles away in South Carolina); North Carolina / South Carolina (approx. 4˝ miles away); Henry William Harrington (approx. 4.9 miles Albert M. Shipp (approx. 6.2 miles away in South Carolina); Greene's Encampment / Sherman's March (approx. 6.3 miles away in South Carolina); John J. McRae (approx. 6.4 miles away); Sneedsborough (approx. 6.4 miles away).
+Sherman's March (about 500 Pegues Place / Revolutionary Cartel (approx. half a mile away in South Carolina); North Carolina / South Carolina (approx. 4˝ miles away); Henry William Harrington (approx. 4.9 miles away); Albert M. Shipp (approx. 6.1 miles away in South Carolina); Greene's Encampment / Sherman's March (approx. 6.2 miles away in South Carolina); John J. McRae (approx. 6˝ miles away); Sneedsborough (approx. 6˝ miles away).

 Also see . . .